Biblical canon: Purpose of canon

 For churches which espouse sola scriptura it is necessary and critical to have a clear and complete list of the canonical books.
 For churches which espouse sacred Tradition or Magisterium as well as Scripture, the issue can be more organic, as the Bible is an artifact of the church rather than vice versa.

 Theologian William J. Abraham has suggested that in the primitive church and patristic period the "primary purpose in canonizing Scripture was to provide an authorized list of books for use in worship.
 The primary setting envisaged for the use of Scripture was not that of the science of theology, or that of the debates of scholars, but the spiritual nourishment of the people of God...the factor which ultimately carried the day (for what was in the canon) was actual usage in the Church."

 Early Church

 Earliest Christian communities

 The Early Church used the Old Testament, namely the Septuagint (LXX) among Greek speakers, with a canon perhaps as found in the Bryennios List or Melito's canon.
 The Apostles did not otherwise leave a defined set of new scriptures; instead, the New Testament developed over time.

 Writings attributed to the apostles circulated among the earliest Christian communities.
 Possible apostolicity was a strong argument used to suggest the canonical status of a book.

-The author of 2 Peter includes Pauline epistles in the scriptures that were read in the early church.
-2 Peter 3:16 (KJV) reads: "As also in all his epistles, speaking in them of these things; in which are some things hard to be understood, which they that are unlearned and unstable wrest, AS THEY DO ALSO THE OTHER SCRIPTURES, unto their own destruction."